OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

 ### Outlook

-If you've created an Outlook add-in, complete the following steps to try it out.
+Complete the following steps to try out an Outlook add-in.

-> [!NOTE]
-> If you've created an Excel, Word, or PowerPoint add-in, complete the steps in the previous [Excel, Word, and PowerPoint](#excel-word-and-powerpoint) section instead.

 1. When the SSO configuration process completes, run the following command to build the project and start the local web server.